Team-Ebay/item_description_shipping_payments/README.md

-# Getting Started with Create React App
+# Getting Started with this item module

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Run npm install to download all dependencies.\
+Update the .env file with your database URL.\
+Use migration and seed files to create & fill the needed table.\
+Add a DIV with id= ItemDescriptionRoot to your proxy server.\

 ## Available Scripts